-Recent work has demonstrated that genetic programming can automatically create complex networks that exhibit prespecified behavior in areas where the network's behavior is governed by differential equations (both linear and non-linear).
+Recent work (Koza, Bennett, Andre, and Keane 1999; Koza, Bennett, Andre, Keane, and Brave 1999) has demonstrated that genetic programming can automatically create complex networks that exhibit prespecified behavior in fields where the network's behavior is governed by differential equations (both linear and non-linear).
 For example, genetic programming is capable of automatically creating both the topology and sizing (component values) for analog electrical circuits (e.g., filters, amplifiers, computational circuits) composed of transistors, capacitors, resistors, and other components merely by specifying the circuit's output - that is, the output data values that would be observed if one already had the circuit.
 This reverse engineering of circuits from data is performed by genetic programming even though there is no general mathematical method for creating the topology and sizing of analog electrical circuits from the circuit's desired (or observed) behavior (Koza, Bennett, Andre, and Keane 1999).
-Seven of the automatically created circuits infringe on previously issued patents.
+Seven of these circuits infringe on previously issued patents.
 Others duplicate the functionality of previously patented inventions in a novel way.

-As another example, genetic programming is capable of automatically creating both the topology and sizing (tuning) for controllers composed of time-domain blocks such as integrators, differentiators, multipliers, adders, delays, leads, and lags merely by specifying the controller's effect on the to-be-controlled plant (Koza, Keane, Yu, Bennett, Mydlowec, and Stiffelman 1999; Koza, Keane, Yu, Bennett, and Mydlowec 2000).
+As another example, genetic programming is capable of automatically creating both the topology and sizing (tuning) for controllers composed of timedomain blocks such as integrators, differentiators, multipliers, adders, delays, leads, and lags merely by specifying the controller's effect on the to-be-controlled plant (Koza, Keane, Yu, Bennett, and Mydlowec 2000).
 This reverse engineering of controllers from data is performed by genetic programming even though there is no general mathematical method for creating the topology and sizing for controllers from the controller's behavior.
 Two of the automatically created controllers infringe on previously issued patents.